 A newly designed suite accommodates an individual, a couple, or visiting family member.
 Features include lots of natural light, a comfortable and furnished living room, zero entry shower, quartz countertops, built-in nightlights, and wood grain luxury vinyl tile.

 Highly skilled staff.
 Our licensed staff members are specially trained in Alzheimer’s/dementia care.
 They understand that memory loss is progressive, and that memory care programs must be continually evaluated to ensure they change with your loved one’s needs.
+Learn more about our cognitive fitness program here.

 It’s Never 2 Late®